Icesito68/Port-Windows-11-Lg-G8x/guide/English/2-install.md

 ### Installing drivers
 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> Enter the drive letter of `WINMH2LM`, which should be X, then press enter
+> If it asks you to enter, enter the drive letter of `WINMH2LM` (which should be X), then press enter

 #### Create the Windows bootloader files
 ```cmd